kryska44/git-to-point/index.md

 *bash: /Users/../git-completion.bash: line 7: `<!DOCTYPE html>'--

-Through some research I found out that the solution lies in file [compatibility with the bash version](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).
+I have done some searching and I found out that the issue may be related to [file compatibility with the bash version](https://itnext.io/upgrading-bash-on-macos-7138bd1066ba).

-So I ended up installing latest Bash and lasted Git.
+So I ended up installing latest Bash and latest Git.

 * brew install bash
 * brew install git